 img

-Filament yarn is filament fiber that tends to be measured in yards, sometimes meters.
-Being made from manmade fibers, synthetic fiber like Silk, filament yarn gets twisted into a yarn.
-The shiny and smoothy filament yarn count have multiple ways to count which we will be seeing in this article briefly.
+Filament yarn is filament fiber often made of polyester and nylon that tends to be measured in yards, sometimes meters.
+Being made from manmade fibers, synthetic fiber like Silk, poly, and nylon, filament yarn gets twisted into a yarn.
+There are multiple ways to count the shiny and smoothy filament yarn which we will be seeing in this article briefly.

 What is Yarn Count?

 Every yarn, be it a staple of filament, has its yarn count.
-Yarn count refers to the numerical value that predicts yarn quality-fine or coarse, weight, and thickness.
-Filament yarn differs greatly compared to other fiber-made yarns.
+Yarn count refers to the numerical value that indicates how coarse or fine the yarn is.
+Filament yarn differs greatly compared to short staple fiber.
 Besides, all these factors, yarn count talks about the yarn’s durability and strength.
 It also affects the fabric’s price-expensiveness and cheaper ability.

 Checking Yarn Count for Filament Yarn

-Here, the increase in the denier number causes the yarn to be heavier, thicker, and cheaper.
+Here, it represents the weight in grams of 9000 meters of filament yarn.
+It means that the increase in the denier number causes the yarn to be heavier, thicker, and cheaper.
 The small denier number reflects the lightness and the costliness of the yarn.
 Taiwan country has the most common denier specification for polyester-made garments consecutively, 50D, 75D, 100D, and 150D.
 (1 D= No. of grams per 9000 meters)

 Denier per filament: The weight in terms of the grams of 9000 meters of an individual filament gets calculated by involving the yarn denier.
 After that, the denier gets divided by the filament yarn number.